 Pahurat (Little India)

-A short walk from Chinatown, Pahurat is Bangkok's Indian textile district.
-It leans towards bright colours, embroidered and embellished silks, and sari fabrics, with plenty of silk blends mixed in.
-If you are after a statement piece with a bit of sparkle or detail, this is a rewarding place to dig.
+A short walk from Chinatown, Pahurat is the Indian textile district of Bangkok, and the place to go for colour.
+It leans towards bright shades, embroidered and embellished silks, sari fabrics and silk blends, often sold by stallholders who really know their cloth.
+If you are after a statement piece with a bit of sparkle or a border detail, this is a rewarding place to dig.

 How to tell real Thai silk from fake